asavinov/intelligent-trading-bot/docs/scripts.md

 * The procedure will consume feature matrix and hence the following files should be updated: source data, merge files, generate features (no need to generate rolling features).
 * The generated models have to be copied to the folder where they are found by the signal/trade server

-Script: `train_predict_models.py`

-#### 7. Train signal models
+## Train signal models

 Here we find the best parameters for signal generation like thresholds.

-* Train signal models.
+Execute: `python -m scripts.train_signal_models`

 The input is a feature matrix with all scores (predicted features).
 Our goal is to define a feature the output of which will be directly used for buy/sell decisions.
 We need search for the best hyper-parameters starting from simple score threshold and ending with some data mining algorithm.

-* Script: `scripts.train_signal_models.py` or `python start.py train_signal_models.py`

 Notes:
 * We consume the results of rolling predictions